oracle/graal/truffle/docs/Profiling.md

 When Graal is configured with Truffle extensions, it provides an additional option `-Dgraal.TruffleHostCounters=true` to enable read, write and invoke profiling.
 This option is currently only available on HotSpot in jargraal or libgraal configuration.

-On _HotSpot libgraal_, the following command line is recommended to print host counters:
+On _HotSpot_, the following command line is recommended to print host counters:

 ```
 ./latest_graalvm_home/bin/js \